proyecto26/awesome-jsgames/README.md

 - [Emanuele Feronato](https://www.emanueleferonato.com) - Posts about Game design, HTML5, Phaser, JavaScript, Monetize, Box2D, Unity3D.

 ### Other Awesome Lists
+- [jsGameWiki](https://github.com/DaRaFF/jsgamewiki) - A collection of good links for gaming with javascript.
 - [Games on GitHub](https://github.com/leereilly/games) - A list of popular/awesome videos games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.

 ## Contributors ✨